matomo-org/developer-documentation/docs/4.x/database-schema.md

 The `index_idsite_servertime` index is used when aggregating ecommerce items.
 It allows quick access to the items that were tracked for a specific website and during a specific period and lets us avoid a table scan through the entire table.

+### Selecting & exporting Log data (visits, actions, conversions) using SQL queries

+A list of SQL queries (which select data across the tables above) is provided [in the FAQ "SQL queries to select visitors, list of pageviews, searches, events in the Matomo database"](https://matomo.org/faq/how-to/how-do-i-write-sql-queries-to-select-visitors-list-of-pageviews-searches-events-in-the-matomo-database/).

 ## Archive data

 Archive data consists of **metrics** and **reports**.
 Metrics are numeric values and are stored as such.
 Reports are stored in [DataTable](/api-reference/Piwik/DataTable) instances and persisted as compressed binary strings.